How to Set up SSH SOCKS Tunnel for Private Browsing

 Configuring Your Browser to Use Proxy

-The steps bellow are the same for Windows, macOS, and Linux.
+The steps below are the same for Windows, macOS, and Linux.

 ☰to open Firefox’s menu: